XL2248/AGDT/README.md

-# DT4SA
+# AGDT
-Code and data for A Novel Aspect-Augmented Deep Transition Architecture  for Aspect Based Sentiment Analysis
+Code for A Novel Aspect-Guided Deep Transition Model for Aspect Based Sentiment Analysis.